-If we make the first row as header in Excel, it will help to organize data and make the document easier to read.
+If we make the first row as a header in Excel, it will help to organize data and make the document easier to read.
 Excel provides several methods for creating the first row as a header.
-In this article, we will discuss four simple methods to make the first row as header in Excel with the explanation.
+In this article, we will discuss four simple methods to make the first row as a header in Excel with the explanation.

 1. Create First Row as Header by Freezing in Excel

 Assuming, we have a dataset B1:C5, containing some Items with their product IDs.
 Here, we need to make the first row a header.
 Now, we are going to use the ‘Freeze Panes’ option to make it happen.
 ‘Freeze Panes’ option keeps an area of a worksheet visible while scrolling to another section of the worksheet.

 - First, click on the View tab from the ribbon.

 - After that, click on the Freeze Panes.